Rays strike first in ALCS with a Game 1 win over the Astros

-And it was that hit — a hit off Zunino’s heavy bat, off Houston Astros starter Framber Valdez — that gave the Rays their first and final lead in a 2-1 win at Petco Park.
-Rays starter Blake Snell turned in five gutsy innings.
+And it was that hit — off Zunino's heavy bat, off Houston Astros starter Framber Valdez — that gave the Rays their first and final lead in a 2-1 win at Petco Park.
+Rays left-hander Blake Snell turned in five gutsy innings.
 Randy Arozarena reclaimed the stage as his playground.
-Tampa Bay’s bullpen, the strength of these Rays, worked four scoreless innings to make Zunino’s bleeder the game-winning knock.
-That’s how a 1-0 series lead came about.
+Tampa Bay's bullpen, the strength of these Rays, worked four scoreless innings to count Zunino's bleeder as the game-winning knock.
+That's how a 1-0 series advantage came about.

+"Heck, I mean, I'll take it," Zunino said with a grin.
+"As long as it finds a hole.
+Three guys on the left side of second base, I'm happy that it squeaked through there.
+Those are the ones that feel even better than the hard-hit ones."

-Nobody knows both teams, and what it took to get here, like James Click.
-Now the Astros’ general manager, Click spent 15 years with the Rays, climbing from intern to vice president of baseball operations, scraping the margins — every inch of them — for ways to win.
+Nobody knows both of these teams, and what it took for them to get here, like James Click.
+Now the Astros' general manager, Click spent 15 years with the Rays, climbing from intern to vice president of baseball operations, scraping the margins — every inch of them — for ways to win.
 He left this spring, hired by the Astros as the world learned of their own thirst for an edge.
-Click’s new club was defined by the signs it stole, the ways it stole them, the title it won in 2017 while using cameras and trash cans to cheat.
+Click's new club was defined by the signs it stole, the ways it stole them, the title it won in 2017 while using cameras and trash cans to cheat.

-Then that club went 29-31 this season, crept into the playoffs and, by surviving two rounds, threw Click’s present against his past.
-For every move he made with the Rays, every player they took from an unknowing team, there’s a moment from this year with the Astros.
-There’s Joe Kelly firing darts at them in July, the sport behind him, its court of public opinion in session.
-There’s Carlos Correa, on a Zoom call this month, asking what the haters can say about Houston finding its annual stride.
+Then that club went 29-31 this season, crept into the playoffs and, by surviving two rounds, threw Click's present against his past.
+For every shrewd move he made with the Rays, every player they took from an unknowing team, there's a moment from this year with the Astros.
+There's Joe Kelly firing darts at Houston hitters in July, the sport behind him, its court of public opinion in session.
+There's Carlos Correa, on a Zoom call this month, asking what the haters can say about the Astros finding their annual stride.

 There, in those moments, was how fast Click switched sides.
 He went from building an underdog to helping the villains go.